-7. Telephonic Final Pretrial Conference: June 9, 2011 at 4:00 p.m.
+7. Final Pretrial Conference: September 27, 2011 at 4:00 p.m.

-Counsel for the plaintiffs is responsible for setting up the call to chambers.
 Not later than seven calendar days before the final pretrial conference each party shall submit to the court its witness list and exhibit list, and shall file and serve all proposed voir dire questions, proposed jury instructions, and proposed verdict forms.
 The format for submitting proposed voir dire questions, jury instructions and verdict forms is set forth in the Order Governing Final Pretrial Conference, which is attached.
 Any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.

-8. Trial: June 13, 2011 at 9:00 a.m.
+8. Trial: October 3, 2011 at 9:00 a.m.

 Trial shall be to a jury of seven and shall be bifurcated.
-The parties estimate that this case will take three to five days to try.
+The parties estimate that this case will take six to ten days to try.
 Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.